 Computer Science of the Université du Québec à Montréal.
 She holds an

-in operations research from the École Polytechnique de Montréal (1979), and a
+operations research from the École Polytechnique de Montréal (1979), and a

 Ph.D. in operations resarch from Cornell University (1983).
-Her
+Her research

-programming, and graph theory.
-She was a member of the organizing
+energy collection networks.
+She was a member of the organizing committee

 organizing committee of the Thematic Semester on Combinatorial

-the Second Canadian Discrete and Algorithmic Mathematics Conference, which
+(the Second Canadian Discrete and Algorithmic Mathematics Conference, held